rschristopher/ischristtrue.com/src/ancient-views/cosmology.md

 ## Precosmogonic Age

-!!! info "~"
+!!! info "Before Time?"
-    It's impossible to rationally discuss time before time, but this is essential as what we call *time* did not exist before creation.
-We know that God eternally existed, including the three persons of God that we refer to as Father, Son, and Holy Spirit -- that this omniscient and omnipotent being eternally existed and that despite His transcendent nature, we know that His will is a person (the Father), His word is a person (the Son), and that His love from Father to Son (from will to word) is also a person (the Holy Spirit).
+    It's impossible to rationally discuss time before time.
+What we call *time* did not exist before creation.

+    God is eternal, including the three persons of God that we refer to as Father, Son, and Holy Spirit -- this omniscient and omnipotent being is eternal and that despite His transcendent nature, His will is a person (the Father); His word is a person (the Son); and His love (from Father to Son, from will to word) is also a person (the Holy Spirit).

     Before creation, before time itself, there was God's will, there was God's word, and there was God's love.
     God's will, word, and love are eternal and one; the first principle from which all creation emerges.